 Mod Appeal: Yucca’s stiffly upright crown of evergreen swordlike foliage creates a living sculpture.
 Though perfect for a drought-tolerant garden with a southwestern feel, especially when combined with cacti and succulents, many types are hardy as far north as Zone 4.

-Update: Types with cream or yellow centers (‘Color Guard’) or edges (‘Bright Edge’) really glow in a sun-drenched garden; ‘Starburst’ has cream stripes that take on a pink tinge in cool weather.
+Update: Types with cream or yellow centers, (like ‘Color Guard') or edges (like ‘Bright Edge’) really glow in a sun-drenched garden; ‘Starburst’ has cream stripes that take on a pink tinge in cool weather.
 Banana Split® is tender but glorious in a simple container.

 CANNA & ALOCASIA

 Mod Appeal: Structural to the extreme!
-Lush, oversize foliage like that of Canna ‘Pretoria’ at left and the elephant’s ear at right (Alocasia macrorrhiza) provides a perfect foil for the spare straight lines of modernist architecture and offers a tropical, exotic look.
+Lush, oversize foliage like that of Canna 'Pretoria' and elephant’s ear Alocasia macrorrhiza provides a perfect foil for the spare straight lines of modernist architecture and offers a tropical, exotic look.
 Dramatic in mass plantings, but the simplicity of one elephant’s ear makes a bold statement.

-Update: Used in over-the-top Victorian gardens, but development of canna cultivars with striped or nearly black foliage have put them back in the scene.
-Notable are the Tropicanna series, ‘Red King Humbert’, ‘Stuttgart’ and ‘Lucifer’.
-The 70 or so species of elephant’s ears are hardy in Zones 7 to 10 but are used seasonally in cooler regions because they grow so fast—up to 6 feet in one season.
+Update: Used in over-the-top Victorian gardens, but development of canna cultivars with striped or nearly black foliage have put them back on the scene.
+Others, notable for their flowers, are the Toucan® series, that bloom in dark orange, scarlet, yellow, rose and coral.
+The 70 or so species of elephant’s ears are hardy in Zones 7 to 10, but are used seasonally in cooler regions because they grow so fast—up to 6 feet in one season.
 Striking cultivars and hybrids are ‘Hilo Beauty’, ‘Black Velvet’, ‘Lutea’ and ‘Variegata’.

 Mod Appeal: Unbeatable foliage plant, forming the backbone of many shade gardens.
 Use as a specimen in a pot or in sweeps of ground cover.

-Update: Twenty years ago a flood of new cultivars began to enter the market, with a mind-boggling array of leaf shapes, sizes and colors.
-While some older varieties are still rock-solid selections, choice newer introductions include ‘Hanky Panky’, ‘Abiqua Drinking Gourd’, ‘Paul’s Glory’ and ‘Stiletto’.
+Update: A flood of new cultivars entered the market years ago, with a mind-boggling array of leaf shapes, sizes and colors.
+While some older varieties are still rock-solid selections, choice newer introductions include Shadowland® 'Autumn Frost', ‘Hanky Panky’, ‘Abiqua Drinking Gourd’, ‘Paul’s Glory’ and ‘Stiletto’.

-Mod Appeal: Strongly vertical yet compact, the red-hot poker contributes the all-important eyestopping moment to a design.
-Kniphofia ‘Flamenco’ (shown), an All-American Selection winner, is a traditional mix in red, orange and yellow.
+Mod Appeal: Strongly vertical, yet compact, the red-hot poker contributes the all-important eyestopping moment to a design.
+Pyromania™ Orange Blaze Kniphofia (shown center), is a hybrid with bright orange flowers over grass-like foliage.

-Update: The latest red-hot pokers have gone sophisticated in subtle shades of cream, primrose, lemon and burnt apricot with fine, grassy foliage—try ‘Toffee Nosed’ or ‘Little Maid’.
+Update: Red-hot pokers have gotten sophisticated with subtle shades of cream, primrose, lemon and burnt apricot with fine, grassy foliage—try Pyromania™ Flashpoint (yellow),‘Toffee Nosed’ (cream) or ‘Little Maid’ (yellow-green).